True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 The doctor who exhumed the remains, Stephen P. Nawrocki, director of osteology at the University of Indianapolis, was tasked with determining the girl's cause of death, the archives state.

-Nawrocki said Friday he recalled the case, but he could not speak about the specific findings without approval from the coroner's office.
+Nawrocki said in 2017 he recalled the case, but he could not speak about the specific findings without approval from the coroner's office.

 He said, in general, it would be very difficult to determine the cause of the girl's death so long after she was buried.

 Two detectives were assigned to investigate — Lt.
-Leo Finnerty of Hobart Police Department and Deputy Cmdr.
-Shaw Spurlock of the Lake County Sheriff's Department.
+Leo Finnerty, of the Hobart Police Department, and Deputy Cmdr.
+Shaw Spurlock, of the Lake County Sheriff's Department.

 Both officers have since retired, according to police.